 Find out how you can sponsor a refugee

 There are three different ways Manitobans can sponsor refugees.
-To learn more about sponsoring a Syrian refugee, please visit the Sponsoring Syrian refugees section of the Immigration, Refugees, and Citizenship Canada (IRCC) website.
+To learn more about sponsoring a refugee, please visit the Sponsor a refugee section of the Immigration, Refugees, and Citizenship Canada (IRCC) website.

 Privately sponsored refugees

 Adjusting to a new life in Canada can be a challenging experience.
 Private refugee sponsoring groups play a significant support role in the lives of sponsored refugees -providing settlement support is one of their main responsibilities.
 A detailed settlement plan which is revised together with the newcomer and any co-sponsors forms the basis for a successful settlement experience.

 Additional information on refugee sponsorship can be found on the Refugee Sponsorship Training Program (RSTP) website.
 It contains a settlement guide (<1 MB PDF file), links to settlement services and resources, a video library including a video specific to the sponsorship process, and information on the Interim Federal Health Program (<1 MB PDF file).
 The Program provides refugees with temporary but immediate eligibility for provincial/territorial health benefits.
 More information on these health benefits can be found on the IRCC website.

 - Can I Receive a Tax Receipt When I Contribute Money to a Private Refugee Sponsorship? (<1 MB PDF file)